bccp/conda-channel-bccp/README.rst

 The current version of openmpi and mpich on default anaconda channels are not properly set up to use the cross compilation toolchain for the compiler wrappers.
-We therefore build openmpi3, mpich3 and a mpi4py that depends on them.
-The plan is to add openmpi3, mpich3 and mpi4py to the default anaconda channel eventually, and stop including these packages.
+We therefore build openmpi, mpich and a mpi4py that depends on them.
+The plan is to add updated openmpi, mpich and mpi4py to the default anaconda channel eventually, and stop including these packages.